This is just weird. Amanda Terkel of the Huffington Post:

 I totally agree, if they’re doing this because they think it’s a good campaign strategy, do what you have to do.
 The qualifier, of course, is the if.

-The California Democratic Party just refused to renew the charter of the largest caucus in the party, the Progressive Caucus, after they passed a resolution calling for a primary challenge to Obama in 2012.
+The California Democratic Party just refused to renew the charter of the largest caucus in the California Democratic Party, the Progressive Caucus, after they passed a resolution calling for a primary challenge to Obama in 2012.
 So this isn’t an isolated incident.
-It’s clear that the the Democrats want to marginalize liberals in 2012 for basically promoting the same values and saying the same things we’ve said during every presidency since time immemorial.
+It’s clear that as an organization, the DNC/OFA want to marginalize liberals in 2012 for basically promoting the same values and saying the same things we’ve said during every presidency since time immemorial.

 Paul Krugman is a Nobel prize winning New York Times columnist who consistently sits at the top of every poll of “most influential liberals.”